-In this blog post, we will be painting new plasterwork.
-Our client had built a new extension on a period house in Ranelagh, Dublin 6.
-Our approach to working on this extension involved several stages:
+In this blog post, we will explain how you paint and decorate new plasterwork.
+Our client had built a new extension on a period house in Ranelagh, Dublin 6, and needed us to paint the new plasterwork.

-We also recommend that vinal silk or soft sheen emulsion paints are used for several reasons.
-The most important of these for family homes, is that they are easier to clean, so if a chocolate covered handprint does go on a wall, it can easily be cleaned off with a damp cloth.
+We also recommend that vinyl silk or soft sheen emulsion paints are used for several reasons.
+The most important of these is for family homes as they are easier to clean, so if a chocolate covered handprint does go on a wall, it can easily be cleaned off with a damp cloth!